 To the surprise of the crew, the Grand Duchess managed to meet each of them personally, greeting them by name, and exchange words of sympathy over the loss of their friend and crew mate.
 Despite Rol's attempts at a friendly and diplomatic air, she found his attitude stiff and military.
 More humorous to Rol afterwards, it seemed that was exactly what she expected and no harm was done.
 She found Mikah's responses a bit distant and less than inviting, though given Mikah's role in day's security, that was expected and acceptable too.
 A number of the crew were able to greet her in a moderately diplomatic and even friendly manner, including Sir Zimzod.
 Delphine was pleased with the greeting she got from Sir Aiden, and was even appreciative of his suit and how well he fit into the society he'd been raised to.
 Ms. Vik was congratulated on how she and the crew were handling the assignment and was told Delphine was pleased how well they had lived up to the expectations of their records.

-The most gracious member of the crew was Captain Eikusdi Piirirshu, as Aali was using her professional name.
-Aali so impressed the Grand Duchess that Delphine commented she might have to watch Aali closer.
+The most gracious member of the crew turned out to be Captain Eikusdi Piirirshu, as Aali was using her professional name.
+Aali so impressed the Grand Duchess that Delphine said she might have to watch the woman's career closer.
 She was certainly more interesting than Delphine had been led to think.
 The Duchess also congratulated Aali on her upcoming wedding, not suggesting if she got that from her very well-informed staff or Arch Duke Norris.
 Happily for the crew, the encounters with Duchess Delphine were the "most excitement" they had at the gathering once it was over.
 They had seen there were certainly camps of loyalties while mingling with those invited.
 There were either those happy or unhappy with Delphine, Norris or the Emperor.
-Some groups were quite clear and correct in their dealings because they felt they "had to be there", even after they learned the reason why they attended was not what they were first told.
+Some groups were quite clear and correct in their dealings because they felt they "had to be there", even after they learned the true reason why they attended, despite what they were first told.
 Then there were those groups that were zealous in their attendance and very happy to show that off.Short On Meeting, Long On Confusion

 As the event finally wound down, the crew were told they were preparing to move on to the next stop.
 This would be a meeting Norris had, and they were "in tow" only because they were needed after the meeting.
 They were very clearly told to play "fly on the wall" and make no attempt to join in or in any way participate.
 After that meeting, they were told they'd attend a press conference with him and that would end in the memorial for Sir Brian.
 This time the crew were moved into the same vehicle the Arch Duke rode in as they made their brief way to a nearby structure.
 As they rode, Emkir took advantage of the close quarters to notify Arch Duke Norris he'd invited Admiral Fhazkoe to the wedding.
 Norris was not only pleased with the news, he told Emkir he was involved in the decisions that led to the offer of support to the Commonwealth.
 As they briefly talked about the Admiral, Norris was pleased the Vargr officer had friends "at home".